ArkProjectNFTs/ark-market-v0/README.md

 Genkidama simplifies NFT trading by providing a unified platform for NFT liquidity aggregation.
 By standardizing the NFT market, aggregating and normalizing orders, and making liquidity available through APIs, the protocol streamlines the NFT trading process.

+### What is the Genkidama protocol?

+The Genkidama protocol consists to theses open-source components:

+- **An indexer** that aggregates liquidity from genkidama contracts and popular NFT marketplaces such as Aspect and Mintsquare.
+- **An On-chain OrderBook** including royalties normalization and advanced bid features. _In order to achieve sufficient scalability and performance, we are considering using an L3 orderbook and evolutive mode._
+- **A set of APIs** for accessing aggregated liquidity data and interacting with the orderbook.
+- **An SDK client** to assist developer teams in making liquidity accessible and fillable through an easy-to-use library.
+- **A fully customizable whitelabel marketplace** and a UI KIT to aid starknet builders in swiftly launching their own customized NFT marketplaces.

+Open-source standard for nft exchanges (bid, list, ask, royalties, etc) Indexer -> A node that takes care of reading on chain exchanges and writing to the Data Lake and eventually reconstructing the Aggregated Orderbook (for marketplace that doesn’t respect the protocol)
+On chain ordebook () -> Aggregated on chain orderbook -> When an NFT is listed for sale, buy, bid etc it can be indexed following our standard, with the indexer
+Data lake (L3, offchain) -> A low cost repository for storing orders "off-chain" .
+This ensures permissionless data availability of all liquidity, and global consensus over when it was provided.
+API’s -> A simple interface for interacting with the order book SDK -> SDK is the underlying package that we uses behind the scenes to execute core functionality (listing, bidding, buying and selling).
+UI KIT -> UI KIT is a react library that makes it easy to add marketplace functionality and UI into your project.

 ### How does it work?

 Users interact with the orderbook of external marketplaces (ie. listing on Mintsquare or Aspect), our indexer captures off-chain events and pushes them on-chain through our orderbook contract, making them accessible to any other application through contract composability.